 Kathleen’s involvement in the emerging science and religion dialogue includes organizing programs, lectures, and conferences at Chestnut Hill College to support ongoing interest in the dialogue.
 She received a John Templeton Foundation Science and Religion course award, the Quality and Excellence in Teaching award from the Center for Theology and the Natural Sciences, and an honorary degree, Doctor of Humane Letters, from Iona College, New Rochelle, NY.
 Her present research focuses on the work and synthetic methods of the Jesuit paleontologist, Pierre Teilhard de Chardin, particularly as it relates to modern science.
-She has published several book chapters and articles on these topics, edited a volume of essays about the life and work of Teilhard entitled Rediscovering Teilhard’s Fire, and is currently writing a book about Teilhard’s mysticism.
+She has published Teilhard’s Mysticism: Seeing the Inner Face of Evolution (Orbis, 2014), an edited volume of essays about the life and work of Teilhard entitled Rediscovering Teilhard’s Fire (St. Joseph’s University Press, 2010), several book chapters and articles about Teilhard and modern science, and is currently writing a book about Teilhard and Struggle.

 Edward J. Devinney Jr., Ph.D. is a visiting professor of Astronomy and Astrophysics at Villanova University.
 He is widely known for the “Wilson/Devinney” computer code for binary star light-curve analysis used by scores of astronomers.